openspending/community.openspending.org/resources/osi/executive-summary.md

 </ul>

 This should be:

 * proactively released
 * [machine readable](machinereadfaq.html).
-* Available at international (e.g. EU farm subsisides), national and local levels.
+* Available at international (e.g. EU farm subsisidies), national and local levels.

 It should also be stated that no amount of proactive release can replace the need for Freedom of Information requests, which remain of prime importance.